-In developing the strategy, Cosc which is The National Office for the Prevention of Domestic, Sexual and Gender-based Violence, has engaged in extensive consultations with a wide range of State and non-State stakeholders.
+In developing the strategy the Department of Justice and Equality has engaged in extensive consultations with a wide range of State and non-State stakeholders.
 The Minister held two consultative forums with stakeholders to identify and finalise priorities.
 The strategy is a result of this work and it contains a range of actions, both legislative and administrative, to be implemented over it’s lifetime.

 Ultimately the vision for the Second National Strategy is to make Ireland a safer place.
 It is structured around three high level goals:

 - Prevention, which includes awareness raising, training and education;